Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey: Conclusions

 \begin{IEEEbiography} [{ }] {Tangjie Weng} is currently pursuing a Master's degree in Engineering at Anhui University of Technology.
 His research interests center around deep reinforcement learning and edge computing, specifically in their application to unmanned aerial vehicles (UAVs).
 By leveraging advanced computing techniques, He aims to enhance UAV decision-making processes and overall performance for various applications. \end{IEEEbiography}

 \begin{IEEEbiography} [{ }] {Yue Ruan} (M’17) received the Ph.D. degree in Computer Software and Theory from the School of Computer Science and Engineering, Southeast University, China, in 2017.
 After that, he was a visiting scholar at the Physics Department, Western Australia University, Australia.
-Currently, he is a lecturer at the School of Computer Science and Technology, Anhui University of Technology, China.His research interests include QC and machine learning, esp. quantum machine learning for solving optimization problems in communication scenarios. \end{IEEEbiography}
+Currently, he is a lecturer at the School of Computer Science and Technology, Anhui University of Technology, China.His research interests include QC and ML, esp. quantum ML for solving optimization problems in communication scenarios. \end{IEEEbiography}

 \begin{IEEEbiography} [{ }] {Zhi Liu} (S’11-M’14-SM’19) received the Ph.D. degree in informatics in National Institute of Informatics.
 He is currently an Associate Professor at the University of Electro-Communications.
-His research interest includes video network transmission and mobile edge computing.
+His research interest includes video network transmission and MEC.
 He is now an editorial board member of IEEE Transactions on Multimedia, IEEE Networks and Internet of Things Journal.
 He is a senior member of IEEE. \end{IEEEbiography}

 \begin{IEEEbiography} [{ }] {Xuangou Wu} received the Ph.D. degree in computer software and theory from Anhui University of Science and Technology of China, Hefei, China, in 2013.
 From August 2018 to September 2019, he was a visiting scholar with Department of Computer Science \& Engineering, Hong Kong University of Science \& Technology.
 He is currently a full Professor with the School of Computer Science and Technology, Anhui University of Technology, China.
 His research interests include Internet of Things, network security, and privacy protection. \end{IEEEbiography}